spacedust10/EDA-Spotify-Data/README.md

  - sklearn
  - matplotlib

-also, extract the zip files which contains datasets aand add paths accordingly to the code wherever required.
+also, extract the zip files which contains datasets and add paths of the dataset accordingly to the code wherever required after unzipping.

 ```bash
 pip install <package-name>